-is bolted to the deck.
-A 34" Rod is fastened in the boss of the Bush Wheel, and two Road Wheels are placed on it as shown.
+The base of the turret is formed by a Bush Wheel, which is bolted to the deck.
+A 31⁄2" Rod is fastened in the boss of the Bush Wheel, and two Road Wheels are placed on it as shown.